aa-sharma/micro_hydro_bc_II/README.md

 # MICRO-HYDROPOWER DESIGN PART II - GRID INTEGRATION & POWER SYSTEM MODELLING
 > This projects build on [Part I - Site Assessment](https://github.com/aa-sharma/micro_hydro_bc) where we identified candidate locations for a micro-hydropower site in rural Southwest British Columbia.
-In this project, we assume a capacity of 100kW for the candidate site and conduct a distribution feeder impact study through load flow, voltage rise analysis, and reverse power flow check analysis.
+In this project, we assume a capacity of 100kW for the candidate site and conduct a radial distribution feeder impact study through load flow, voltage rise analysis, and reverse power flow check under steady-state and fault conditions.

 ## System Definition
 * 1 slack bus (utility substation, 25-69kV)